 Build It: Thinking with Our Hands

-Discover how Build It & Writer’s Block help students structure ideas, enhance thinking skills & make learning hands-on.
-A key part of the Structural Learning Toolkit.
+Discover how Build It & Writer's Block help students structure ideas, enhance thinking skills and make learning hands-on in the Structural Learning Toolkit.

-Discover how Build It & Writer’s Block help students structure ideas, enhance thinking skills & make learning hands-on.
-A key part of the Structural Learning Toolkit.
+Discover how Build It & Writer's Block help students structure ideas, enhance thinking skills and make learning hands-on in the Structural Learning Toolkit.

 By using Writer’s Block, students actively engage in the physical construction of knowledge, allowing them to visually and tactically experiment with concepts.
-This method is deeply rooted in cognitive science and educational theory, emphasizing the power of learning through doing.
+This method is deeply rooted in cognitive scienceand educational theory, emphasising the power of learning through doing.

 By physically manipulating information, students externalize their thoughts, making abstract ideas tangible.
 This process aligns with research showing that active engagement with materials leads to stronger memory retention and deeper conceptual understanding.